-Accepting Volunteer Applications starting April 2023
+Accepting Volunteer Applications starting Fall 2023

 CSUSM Outdoor Adventures welcomes individuals with diverse backgrounds and skill levels.
 The purpose of this volunteer program is to give students who are interested in the outdoor adventure program, the opportunity to develop interpersonal and leadership skills while building relationships with Campus Recreation’s Outdoor Adventure team.

 This program is designed to give volunteers insight into the ways Outdoor Adventures plans and facilitates event programming.
 In this program you will find ample opportunity to gain the skills and experience necessary to help lead adventure trips.
 We ask but one thing: a personal commitment from you that entails a dedication of time, energy, and resources toward developing your leadership skills.
 The success of any adventure depends upon the leadership of its guides.
 You can make the commitment within yourself and apply self-motivation to push through any obstacle.

 If you have any questions, email the Outdoor Adventure team at firstname.lastname@example.org.

 Volunteer Role Expectations

 As a CSUSM Outdoor Adventures Volunteer, you are committed to the following basics of the program:

 - 2-3 Trips per semester (depending on availability: 1 overnight/ 1-2 day trips)